namel3ss-Ai/namel3ss/docs/studio.md

 - Click a node to see source, version/license (for packages), and exported symbols.
 - Data comes from the same engine graph and exports used by `n3 graph` and `n3 exports`.

+## Modules
+- Shows module files loaded from use module statements.
+- Lists merge order, provided items, and overrides.
+- Module traces are visible under the Traces tab.

 ## Trust
 - Engine status: active target, proof id, build id, persistence target.
 - Proof: open and copy the latest proof JSON.